 - Instruct interns and residents in urological surgery procedures

 - Serve as a consultant on urology

-- For a Qualified status, completion of a residency or fellowship in urology acceptable to the Surgeon General, HQ USAF
+- Current enrollment in an urology residency program acceptable to the Surgeon General, HQ USAF